chrishengler/greenideas/README.md

-# green-ideas/green-ideas/README.md

 # Green Ideas

 Green Ideas is a Python package designed to generate grammatically valid but semantically nonsensical English sentences using a generative grammar approach.
 The package employs recursive rewrite rules to create sentence structures and converts these structures into templates compatible with the `twaddle` package for language templating.

 ## Features

+The project is in early development and currently does very little indeed.
+Once completed, core features will include:

-- Generates trees describing valid English sentence structures
+- Generation of trees describing valid English sentence structures
-- Supports recursive rewrite rules for sentence structure generation.
+- Support for recursive rewrite rules for sentence structure generation.
-- Converts sentence trees into twaddle-compatible templates.
+- Converting sentence trees into twaddle-compatible templates.
-- Modular design allows for easy extension and modification of grammar rules.
+- Modular design allowing for easy extension and modification of grammar rules.

 ## Installation